giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 const brokenName = breakName('Gil Tayar')
 ```

-But what happens if `breakName` and `BrokenName` come from another module?
+But what happens if `breakName` and `BrokenName` come from another file?
 In TypeScript we can use:

 ```ts
 import {BrokenName} from './names'